-Yellow spotted lizards are one among the night lizards.
+Yellow-spotted lizards are one among the night lizards.
 They grow to 12.69cm.
 (5.00 in).
 Their color is approximately black and they have an array of yellow spots distributed throughout their sides, extending from the tip of their snouts to their rear flanks.
-On their tail the yellow spots are alternatively thin and faint bands.
+On their tail, the yellow spots are alternatively thin and faint bands.
 The color of their abdomen is also yellow.
-The head of the yellow spotted lizard appears like that of a snake, and it is smooth, whereas they have a tough skin covering their body.
-The color of their tongue is milky white and teeth, black.
+The head of the yellow-spotted lizard appears like that of a snake, and it is smooth, whereas they have a tough skin covering their body.
+The color of their tongue is milky white and their teeth, black.

 The yellow spotted lizards are small crooks.
 The food of these poisonous lizards residing in the Camp Green Lake is blood they are tremendously dangerous.
 The length of these yellow spotted lizard ranges from 6 to ten inches and eleven spots cover its back.
 Their yellow-spotted body is slender and long.
 Their teeth are black and razor sharp, tongue milky white and eyes red in color.
 According to the book,”holes,”these yellow spotted lizards store enough deadly venom, to kill you.
 Thus, if a yellow- spotted lizard bites you, your death will be slow and agonizingly painful”.

 However, they say that, contrary to this, these lizards are not poisonous.